 which we will use often throughout the paper.
 Explicitly, this can be done by first applying a supertranslation and superscaling

 with

 to set the odd components of the first two points to zero.
 Then, one can apply a usual M\"obius transformation to set the even components to $\infty,1,0$, respectively.

 This is the reason for the moduli space of genus zero SRS with $n$ NS punctures\footnote{See \cite{Witten:2012ga} for a discussion on the difference of so-called NS and R punctures.
-We will briefly comment on R punctures in Section \ref{ssec:R_punctures}.} having dimension $n-3|n-2$ \cite{Witten:2012ga}.
+We will comment on R punctures in Section \ref{ssec:R_punctures} and give more details in Appendix \ref{app:R_cov_map}.} having dimension $n-3|n-2$ \cite{Witten:2012ga}.